Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * As a recruiter for a large firm, I am always looking for new talent to send my clients.

 * As a recruiter I have many clients who are looking for developers.
-I'd like to be able to quickly browse an online resume to get a sense of whether or not this particular developer might be a good fit for any of my clients.
+I'd like to be able to quickly browse an online resume to get a general sense of whether or not this particular developer might be a good fit for any of my clients.

 * As a tech recruiter I'm not always 100% certain what languages or tools my client requires, so I would like the ability to download a detailed CV that clearly stipulates all skills clearly.

-* As a tech recruiter I want to be able to look at a potential employee's online cv because it is a useful first contact for me to get a sense of a candidate's suitability.
-It also enables me to send my clients a link to confirm if this candidate might be a good fit.

 * As a tech recruiter I want to know about the specific skills a candidate has and whether they apply to SMEs or large corporations.

 #### *Employers*

 * As an employer looking for a new full stack developer to join my team, I find online resumes incredibly useful to get a broad sense of someone's capabilities.

-* As an employer I might then download a more detailed CV to further help me decide whether or not to call that candidate for interview.
+* As an employer I would like a more detailed CV to further help me decide whether or not to call that candidate for interview.

 * As an employer looking for a new front end developer, I am heartened to see an online CV built by that potential candidate because it is an instant assurance that they know how to design and build a website.